A Colour Atlas of Urology: Content

 1,188 images include those of pathological specimens, photographs at endoscopy of the bladder and diagrams that explain urological diagnostic procedures.
 It contains a collection of X-rays including a comparison of spread to bone from prostate cancer and Paget's disease.
 70 images relate to lesions of the penis and scrotum.
 These include priapism, spermatocele, and hydrocele.

 Reviews

 J. P. Hopewell, in the Postgraduate Medical Journal, called the book "impressive and interesting" but noted that the X-ray of lung metastases was back to front and felt that improvement could have been made on the X-rays of polycystic kidney disease.
 W. Hendry, in the British Journal of Surgery, considered it a complete work covering everything a urologist could possibly see in their profession.
-A. McMillan, in the British Journal of Venereal Disease noted that the book was aimed at urologists but suggested that genitourinary physicians might be interested in it.
+A. McMillan, in the British Journal of Venereal Diseases noted that the book was aimed at urologists but suggested that genitourinary physicians might be interested in it.
 All three reviews reported that the book was expensive.